iltar/blog-articles/drafts/rethinking-form-development.md

 data objects to have specific goals with validation for their specific case, rather than complex validation groups.

 ## The User Story
-Story: "_As a writer of blog posts, I want people to be able to post comments on my blog post so I can gather feedback and answer questions._"
+Story: _As a writer of blog posts, I want people to be able to post comments on my blog post so I can gather feedback and answer questions._

 Does not sound too hard, right?